APPLE MACINTOSH COMPUTER SUPPORT PAGE for CATALINA (currently 10.15.4)

-Between mid October 2019 and mid February 2020 everyone in the Army will be migrated to PIV AUTH certificate for Email access.
-You will no longer use your Email certificate for Enterprise Email.
+Between mid October 2019 and mid February 2020 everyone in the Army was migrated to PIV AUTH certificate for Email access.
+You will now select the CAC certificate WITHOUT the word Email in it.
+So, you no longer select your Email certificate for Enterprise Email.

 Mac users who upgrade to Mac OS Catalina (10.15.x) need to uninstall all 3rd Party CAC enablers per https://militarycac.com/macuninstall.htm